Blue Heron (film): Critical response

+On review aggregator Rotten Tomatoes, 98% of 108 critic reviews of the film are positive.
+The website's consensus reads: "A masterfully-assembled memory piece that goes a long way towards articulating life-altering grief, Blue Heron is deeply affecting and announces writer-director Sophy Romvari as an artist to watch."
+On Metacritic, which uses a weighted average, the film holds a score of 92 out of 100 based on 28 critics, indicating "universal acclaim".

+Variety film critic Guy Lodge praised the film, calling it a "splintered, shattering memory piece."
 In a review for The Film Stage, Leonardo Gol wrote: "For a director whose projects have always tested the medium’s capacity to conjure and make peace with the specters of one’s past, it feels like the kind of moment Romvari’s been working towards from the start.
 For a brief, miraculous instant, Sasha’s catharsis is ours too."

 For Screen Daily, Nikki Baughan wrote that "Blue Heron blurs the line between fact and fiction in a woozy, laconic way; this is a drama in which perspectives shift, timelines merge and soft-focus sequences are layered with a documentary-style aesthetic.
 It’s all part of the journey of recollection and discovery for protagonist Sasha – who we see as both a young girl and an adult – and for Romvari, who is using the narrative to unpick her own memories, to get to better grips with her own formative experiences."

+The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2025.

+During its theatrical release in the United States and Canada, The Hollywood Reporter described the film as "the most acclaimed film of 2026 so far."